Economy of the Czech Republic: History

-Pre–1989
+From industrialisation to communism (1800-1989)

 The Czech lands were among the first industrialized countries in continental Europe during the German Confederation era.
 The Czech industrial tradition dates back to the 19th century, when the Lands of the Bohemian Crown were the economic and industrial heartland of the Austrian Empire and later the Austrian side of Austria-Hungary.
 The Czech lands produced a majority (about 70%) of all industrial goods in the Empire, some of which were almost monopolistic.
-The Czechoslovak crown was introduced in April 1919.
-Introduced at a 1:1 ratio to the Austro-Hungarian currency, it became one of the most stable currencies in Europe.
-The First Republic became one of the 10 most developed countries of the world (behind the U.S., Canada, Australia, Switzerland, Argentina, Britain, France, Sweden and Belgium).

-The consequences of the 1938 Munich Agreement and subsequent occupation were disastrous for the economy.
-After the occupation and forced subordination of the economy to German economic interests, the crown was officially pegged to the mark at a ratio of 1:10, even though the unofficial exchange rate was 1 to 6-7 and Germans immediately started buying Czech goods in large quantities.
+After the First World War, the Austrian-Hungarian Empire collapsed and independent Czechoslovakia was created.
+Czechoslovakia had way too big industrial production for a small internal market and it missed the big market of the former Empire.
+The Czechoslovak crown was introduced in April 1919 at a 1:1 ratio to the Austro-Hungarian currency, it became one of the most stable currencies in Europe.
+It is a widespread myth among Czechs that the First Republic belonged to the 10 most developed economies of the world.
+In fact it had the 14th highest GDP per capita in the world.
+The Czech part (without Slovakia and Transcarpathia) had a similar GDP per capita in the 1920s to Germany and Belgium, which was higher than that of the crisis-struck Austrian First Republic.

-In accordance with Stalin's development policy of planned interdependence, all the economies of the socialist countries were tightly linked to that of the Soviet Union.
-Czechoslovakia was the most prosperous country in the Eastern Bloc, however it continued to lag further behind the rest of the developed world.
-With the disintegration of the communist economic alliance in 1991, Czech manufacturers lost their traditional markets among former communist countries in the east.
+The consequences of the 1938 Munich Agreement and subsequent Nazi Germany occupation were disastrous for the economy.
+After the occupation and forced subordination of the economy to Nazi German economic interests, the crown was officially pegged to the mark at a ratio of 1:10, even though the unofficial exchange rate was 1 to 6-7 and Germans immediately started buying Czech goods in large quantities.

-Today, this heritage is both an asset and a liability.
-The Czech Republic has a well-educated population and a densely developed infrastructure.
+After the World War II and the Communist Coup d'état were all the economies of the socialist countries tightly linked to that of the Soviet Union, in accordance with Stalin's development policy of planned interdependence.
+Czechoslovakia was the most prosperous country in the Eastern Bloc, however it was during the decades overtaken not only by Austria or Finland but also Southern European economies like that of Italy, Spain or Greece.